Advance Your Career as a Certified Electronic Health Record Specialist in Georgia

 Medical Terminology and Coding

-Knowledge of medical terminology and coding systems such as ICD-10, CPT, and HCPCS is a fundamental requirement for a CEHRS.
+Knowledge of medical terminology and coding systems such as ICD-10, CPT, and HCPCS is fundamental for a CEHRS.
 Accurate coding of diagnoses, procedures, and services is crucial to adhere to healthcare regulations and ensure proper reimbursement.
 As medical billing specialists, you employ medical codes to record conditions, treatments, and medications for insurance purposes, guaranteeing accurate coverage and billing.

 Moreover, Clinical Documentation Integrity (CDI) specialists play a pivotal role in verifying the accuracy of clinical documentation and the appropriateness of the medical codes applied.